Responsible gambling – help & advice

 Self-exclusion.co.uk

-Self-exclusion.co.uk is a website that allows problem gamblers to voluntarily self-exclude themselves from physical betting shops across the United Kingdom.
+Self-exclusion.co.uk is a website that enables problem gamblers to voluntarily self-exclude themselves from physical betting shops across the United Kingdom.

 Website: self-exclusion.co.uk